eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 ### 3.4 Pricing

 * In the **Price** column, enter the cost of the menu item.
-Some items may have a base price of $0.00, with final prices determined by choices or add-ons.
+Some items may have a base price of $0.00, with final prices determined by choices.

 - - -